 A program can recognize and handle any subset of defined trappable errors with I/O error lists in the I/O statements and with the ONERROR statement.
 If an I/O error list exists, it supersedes any traps established by an ONERROR statement.
 For example, if both an I/O error list and ONERROR establish a label for the “End of file” error ($ERR_EOF), the label in the I/O error list is used.

 When a trappable runtime error occurs, the runtime checks to see if the program has defined its own trap for the error.
 If it hasn’t, the program ends with the appropriate error message.
 If the program has defined a trap for the error, the operation causing the error is not completed and control is immediately transferred to the label associated with the error trap.

 After an error is trapped, the program can determine which error caused the trap by either using the %ERNUM intrinsic function or calling the %ERROR subroutine.
 The ERROR subroutine or the %ERLIN intrinsic function returns the line number on which the error occurred.
-(In Synergy .NET, line numbers are only valid when the application is built in debug mode, and on Universal Windows Platform, line is always returned with a value of 0.)
+(In Synergy .NET, line numbers are only valid when the application is built in debug mode.)
 You can obtain the text of an error using the ERTXT subroutine.

 The precedence of error traps is as follows:

 - Specific I/O error trap